Kilgrobil/academic-kickstart/content/authors/admin/_index.md

 Welcome on my professional page!

-I am a PhD student in the LogiMICS team of laboratory MICS, at CentraleSupélec (France).
+I am a PhD student in the LogiMICS team of laboratory MICS, at CentraleSupélec, France.
+My supervisors are Daniela Petrisan and Marc Aiguier.
+My research focuses on weak distributive laws and their application to computer science, e.g. automata.
-My research interests lie in mathematics and theoretical computer science, and include logic, semantics, coalgebra and category theory.
-More precisely, my thesis focuses on weak distributive laws.